 Anthony Del Vecchio is an entrepreneur, investor, and businessman who has worked with or advised global bulge bracket financial institutions and large corporate entities, as well as middle-market and start-up ventures in both developed and emerging markets.
 Mr. Del Vecchio is Co-Founder and Managing Partner of Fortrium Strategic Partners, a strategic and venture investment advisory firm that focuses on assisting early stage and emerging growth companies as well as corporations, family offices, and other institutional investors.
 Prior to his work with Fortrium, Mr. Del Vecchio was senior counsel to the Global Prime Finance Group at Citigroup where he was lead counsel to the repurchase and securities lending divisions, while also structuring and negotiating other derivatives, credit facilities, and structured finance transactions; and advised senior management on collateral use and liquidity issues in significant structured credit and asset-backed financing transactions, as well as bankruptcy issues related to failed domestic and international financial institutions.
 Prior to Citigroup, Mr. Del Vecchio worked in a variety of leadership functions at a corporate law firm, venture capital firm and event-driven hedge fund that he co-founded, and Japanese fund of funds.
 Mr. Del Vecchio has also advised boards for organizations such as Columbia Business School and Yale School of Medicine; and, in addition to continuing to advise start-up ventures within Columbia’s Startup Lab and other company boards, he is also a mentor for Columbia's Center for Entrepreneurship and a member of the Board of Trustees for the athletic department at Binghamton University.
 Mr. Del Vecchio has an MBA from Columbia Business School, a JD from Hofstra Law School, and a BA in Economics from Binghamton University.

 Ms. Feirstein is a Managing Director with AKF Consulting Group, which she formed in April 2002.
 Previously she was an investment banker with Citigroup’s Municipal Securities Division and she was a bond lawyer with Brown & Wood, now Sidley & Austin.
-She is a member of the College Savings Foundation and is active in the College Savings Plans Network as the Chair of the CSPN Corporate Affiliate Committee and a member of the Legal and Regulatory Affairs Committee.
-She also serves on the Board of the Corporate Affiliates of the National Association of State Treasurers.
+She currently serves on the Board of the National Institute of Public Finance, a joint venture between Pepperdine University and the National Association of State Treasurers, for which she chairs the Executive Treasury Management Track.
+She also serves as Treasurer of the Randalls Island Park Alliance, where she chairs the Finance Committee.
 Ms. Feirstein graduated from the Georgetown University School of Foreign Service and the University of Virginia School of Law.
-She is a FINRA-licensed Registered Representative (Series 7) and a Municipal Principal (Series 53).
+She is an SEC- and MSRB-registered Municipal Advisor Principal (Series 54) and previously was a FINRA-licensed Registered Representative (Series 7), and a Municipal Principal (Series 53) and a Uniform Securities Agent (Series 63).
+She is also a member of the New York Bar (retired).

 James E. Johnson